DBeaulne/petspace-server/README.md

 - import openai package
 - add findSitters endpoint to search for sitters based on availabilty, then pet_types to sit, sorted by distance
+- the OpenAI chat functionality is still a work in progress